DuranCastelino/test1/README.md

 # patlicanliyemekler
-An android app that has 5 turkish traditional recipes with eggplant It shows ingredients and preparations.
+An android app that has 5 turkish traditional recipes with eggplant.
+It shows ingredients and preparations.
 I've taken the recipes from www.nefisyemektarifleri.com